Protecting against code injection

 - If you are in read-only mode, click on Edit in the upper banner.

-- Click on Add a rule (Code injection).
+- Click on Add > Rule (Code injection).

 For use case 1, do not add any applications since you will be protecting all of them.

-- Allow to allow code injection by default,
+- Allow to allow the action by default,

-- Block to block code injection by default,
+- Block to block the action by default,

-- Block and kill to block code injection by default, and shut down the process that launched the action.
+- Block and kill to block the action by default, and shut down the process that launched the action.

-- Click on + Add a specific behavior and choose the application(s) that you want to exclude from the default behavior.
+- Click on + Add specific behavior and select the application(s) that you want to exclude from the default behavior.

 For use case 1, add the applications that inject legitimate code (e.g., antivirus, Windows error reporting, etc.) and in Access, choose Allow.